r00t-3xp10it/resource_files/README.md

 <br />

-HINT: Brute force rc scripts requires the database to be empty, thats the reason why the script cleans the database at exit, because at next time run if database contains any hosts, the script will run the attacks againts database hosts (old hosts) and not the hosts found by current scans.
+**HINT:** Brute force rc scripts requires the database to be empty, thats the reason why the script cleans the database at exit, because at next time run if database contains any hosts, the script will run the attacks againts database hosts (old hosts) and not the hosts found by current scans.

 - 5º To populate the database with scans, just instruct the rc script to not clean db (optional)<br />
 `msfconsole -q -x 'seg CLEAN false;setg RANDOM_HOSTS true;setg RANDOM 600;resource /root/brute_force.rc'`

-- 6º export database contents to database.xml local folder (optional)<br />
+- 6º To export database contents to database.xml local folder (optional)<br />
 `msf > db_export -f xml database.xml`

 ### Suspicious Shell Activity RedTeam @2019